Reigate: Governance

 Reigate appears in Domesday Book of 1086 as Cherchefelle.
 It was held by William the Conqueror, who had assumed the lordship in 1075 on the death of Edith of Wessex, widow of Edward the Confessor.
 The settlement included two mills worth 11s 10d, land for 29 plough teams, woodland and herbage for 140 swine, pasture for 43 pigs and 12 acre of meadow.
 The manor rendered £40 per year in 1086 and the residents included 67 villagers and 11 smallholders.
 The Domesday Book also records that the town was part of the larger Hundred of Cherchefelle.

 The non-corporate Borough of Reigate, covering roughly the town centre, was formed in 1295.
-It elected two MPs until the Reform Act of 1832 when it lost one.
-In 1868, Reigate borough was disenfranchised for corruption, but representation in the House of Commons was restored to the town in the Redistribution of Seats Act 1885.
+It elected two MPs until the Reform Act 1832 when it lost one.
+In 1868, Reigate borough was disenfranchised for corruption, but representation in the House of Commons was restored to the town in the Redistribution of Seats Act 1885 (48 & 49 Vict. c.
+23).

-The manor of Cherchefelle was granted to William de Warenne when he was created Earl of Surrey c.
+The manor of Cherchefelle was granted to William de Warenne when he became Earl of Surrey c.
 1090 and under his patronage, Reigate began to thrive.
 The castle was constructed shortly afterwards and the modern town was established to the south in the late 12th century.
-An Augustinian priory, founded by William de Warenne, is recorded in 1240.
+An Augustinian priory, founded by the fifth Earl of Surrey, is recorded in 1240.
 By 1276, a regular market was being held and a record of 1291 describes Reigate as a Borough.
 On the death of the seventh Earl, John de Warenne, in 1347, the manor passed to his brother-in-law, Richard Fitzalan, the third Earl of Arundel.
 In 1580 both Earldoms passed through the female line to Phillip Howard, whose father, Thomas Howard, had forfeited the title of Duke of Norfolk and had been executed for his involvement in the Ridolfi plot to assassinate Elizabeth I. The dukedom was restored to the family in 1660, following the accession of Charles II.

 Reforms during the Tudor period reduced the importance of manorial courts and the day-to-day administration of towns such as Reigate became the responsibility of the vestry of the parish church.
 By the early 17th century, the 5000 acre ecclesiastical parish had been divided for administrative purposes into two parts: the "Borough of Reigate", which broadly corresponded to the modern town centre, and "Reigate Foreign", which included the five petty boroughs of Santon, Colley, Woodhatch, Linkfield and Hooley.
 The two parts were reunited in 1863 as a Municipal Borough with a council of elected representatives chaired by a mayor.
 The Borough was extended in 1933 to include Horley, Merstham, Buckland and Nutfield.